arpanmukherjee/Facebook-Graph-API-Facility-Management-System/README.md

 -   Now the system posts another comment asking for the students feedback for the service, which is a rating from 1 to 5, with 1 as the highest rating and 5 as the least.

+## Technologies Used
+We initially created a facebook page named [FMS IIIT-Delhi](https://www.facebook.com/FMSiiitdelhi/), where all the users shall create a post and using the formats we mentioned in [registration](#complaint-format) section.
+We will call Facebook's [Graph API](https://developers.facebook.com/docs/graph-api/) for the generated page for each 5 minutes.
+Since our project was in Java and facebook didn't have any official Java written Graph API, we used [RestFB](https://github.com/restfb/restfb), which is a pure Java Facebook Graph API client with no external dependencies.
+We extracted all the information of any post and user using RestFB and processed later.

 <!-- Database details -->
 ## Database